Timothy Giardina: Navy career

 Giardina graduated from the United States Naval Academy in 1979 with a Bachelor of Science degree in mathematics.

 Counterfeit poker chips

-In June 2013, Giardina was caught using three counterfeit gambling chips in a Council Bluffs casino.
+In June 2013, Giardina was caught using three counterfeit gambling chips in a Council Bluffs, Iowa, casino.
 Giardina was investigated by the Navy and suspended from duty in September 2013.
 Later investigation revealed that someone had altered several $1 chips into $500 chips with adhesive tape and paint.
 It was further alleged that Giardina would spend approximately 15 hours a week on occasion playing poker.
 In May 2014, he was found guilty of two counts of "conduct unbecoming an officer and a gentleman."
 He reverted from vice admiral to rear admiral, was removed from his position as deputy commander at Strategic Command, and was given a staff officer position in Washington, D.C.

+Guilty plea for obstruction of justice

+In 2025, Giardina pled guilty to obstruction of justice after he gave false testimony for a tenant of his during a bail bond proceeding.